-Apolonija Šušteršič is an architect and visual artist.
-Her work is related to a critical analysis of space; usually focused at the processes and relationships between institutions, cultural politics, urban planning and architecture.
-Her broad – ranging interest starts at phenomenological study of space and continues its investigation into social and political nature of our living environment.
-She usually makes extensive researches into specific situations found on location, which she uses as a starting point of her project.
-The result isn’t only presented as analytical criticism but it produces in itself already a suggestion for the future.
-She pursues new possibilities and makes proposals from a hybrid point of view that ranges beyond art and architecture, making socially committed works naturally taking the form of everyday life activity.
-Her practice is imbedded within interdisciplinary discourse and usually includes collaborations with other professionals such as architects, urban planners, curators, sociologists, and local population.
+I’m a visual artist, architect and researcher.
+My work is related to a critical analysis of space, usually focused on institutional and cultural politics, urban planning and architecture.
+My interest starts with the phenomenological study of space and continues its investigation into the social and political nature of our living environment.
+I usually do extensive researches into specific situations found on location, which I use as a starting point of my project.
+The result isn’t only presented as analytical criticism, but it produces in itself already a suggestion for the future.
+I’m interested in finding alternative possibilities and making proposals from a hybrid point of view that ranges beyond art and architecture, making socially committed works naturally taking the form of everyday life activity.
+My practice is embedded within the interdisciplinary discourse and usually includes collaborations with other professionals such as architects, urban planners, curators, sociologists, and the local population.

 I have a PhD from the University of Lund, Malmö Art Academy, Sweden; I’m running my own studio practice in Oslo, where I have lived the last three years.
 I taught at Oslo National Academy of the Arts, Head of MFA Program: Art & Public Space.